 More so, the Medical Assistant is often required to manage administrative tasks such as: updating and filing patient records, handling insurance forms and correspondence, scheduling appointments, and assisting with billing and bookkeeping.

 Graduates of our Medical Assisting Program are provided a solid educational foundation to make the transition to a Bachelor’s degree program in Allied Health disciplines effortless.
-As an Institution accredited by the Middle States Commission on Higher Education (MSCHE), credits earned at ASA College may be transferred to any other accredited institution.
+As an Institution accredited by the Middle States Commission on Higher Education (MSCHE), credits earned at ASA College are accepted widely at many institutions across the United States.

 For a complete overview of the ASA College Medical Assisting Degree Program download our Medical Assisting Program Handbook